infobsmi/b33s/helm/minio/README.md

 ### Installing certificates from third party CAs

-MinIO can connect to other servers, including MinIO nodes or other server types such as NATs and Redis.
-If these servers use certificates that were not registered with a known CA, add trust for these certificates to MinIO Server by bundling these certificates into a Kubernetes secret and providing it to Helm via the `trustedCertsSecret` value.
-If `.Values.tls.enabled` is `true` and you're installing certificates for third party CAs, remember to include MinIO's own certificate with key `public.crt`, if it also needs to be trusted.
+B33S can connect to other servers, including B33S nodes or other server types such as NATs and Redis.
+If these servers use certificates that were not registered with a known CA, add trust for these certificates to B33S Server by bundling these certificates into a Kubernetes secret and providing it to Helm via the `trustedCertsSecret` value.
+If `.Values.tls.enabled` is `true` and you're installing certificates for third party CAs, remember to include B33S's own certificate with key `public.crt`, if it also needs to be trusted.

-For instance, given that TLS is enabled and you need to add trust for MinIO's own CA and for the CA of a Keycloak server, a Kubernetes secret can be created from the certificate files using `kubectl`:
+For instance, given that TLS is enabled and you need to add trust for B33S's own CA and for the CA of a Keycloak server, a Kubernetes secret can be created from the certificate files using `kubectl`:

 ```
 kubectl -n minio create secret generic minio-trusted-certs --from-file=public.crt --from-file=keycloak.crt